l3x/devise-bootstrapped/README.md

 `rails generate devise:views:bootstrapped`

 If you've already generated the Devise views you can use the -f argument to force an override but that will erase any of the changes you've made!

-## Upgrading to Bootstrap v4

-To upgrade to v4 you can force override the views, or you can modify each view's offsets to use the new syntax.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/l3x/devise-bootstrapped.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License